2016-17 Mountain West All-Academic Team

 Prior to College Graduated from Las Almenas High School in Asunción, Paraguay ...
 Has been a member of the Paraguayan national team at the prestigious Copa los Andes since 2008 ...
 Claimed seven individual tournament titles over the past five years, including the 2014 Copa de Oro last January , as well as the 2013 South American Champions Tribute event and the 2012 Punta del Este Open ...
 Also collected back-to-back wins at the Montevideo Open in 2010-11 ...
 Was named Paraguayan junior golfer of the year in 2010 after emerging triumphant at the Prejuvenil South American tournament ...
 Took home medalist honors in the 15-18 age group at the 2010 Pars International Junior Golf Championship in Port St. Lucie, Fla. ...
 Landed in the runner-up spot at the same event in 2011 ...
 Posted a fourth-place finish at the 2013 South American Championship following a local appearance at the Callaway Junior World Championship at Torrey Pines North in La Jolla, Calif.

 Milagros Chaves was born in Asunción, Paraguay ...
 Lists Adam Scott as her favorite athlete ...
 Enjoys bicycling, swimming and playing tennis in her spare time ...
-Intends to major in business at SDSU.
+Majoring in finance at SDSU.